A Collaborative Reasoning Framework for Anomaly Diagnostics in Underwater Robotics: The AURA Collaboration Workflow

 Initially, with an empty Vector Database (VDB), Agent A functions as a basic data transcriber.
 It takes the raw numerical anomaly signature and produces a factual but uncritical description of the observable symptoms.
+Specifically, the input prompt to Agent~A contains a structured JSON array encoding the deviation between the Digital Twin and the real vehicle.
+This representation includes key telemetry variables such as \texttt{SERVO\_OUTPUT\_RAW} for all thrusters, \texttt{VFR\_HUD} (e.g., heading, airspeed, groundspeed), and \texttt{GLOBAL\_POSITION\_INT} (e.g., relative altitude), thereby providing a grounded, machine-readable summary of the state discrepancy.
 For instance, given a heading error, its initial \emph{Problem Characterisation} might be a simple statement: \textit{Observed vehicle heading is 35 degrees, while expected heading is 2 degrees.} This initial output is useful but lacks depth.
 The real power of the AURA framework is realised after the VDB is populated through the \emph{Human-in-the-Loop Distillation} process.
 Once a similar fault has been diagnosed in a previous session, where the human operator confirmed the cause was magnetic interference, a high-quality training example is stored in the VDB.
 On subsequent encounters with a similar anomaly, Agent A retrieves this distilled lesson.
-Now, its output is no longer a simple transcription but an insightful, critical characterisation that reflects the captured human expertise: \textit{A critical anomaly was detected in the IMU compass reading.
+Now, its output is no longer a simple transcription but a critical characterisation that reflects the captured human expertise: \textit{A critical anomaly was detected in the IMU compass reading.
 The observed vehicle heading of 35 degrees is a massive deviation from the expected 2 degrees.
 This pattern is consistent with previously validated instances of magnetic interference.
 Potential root causes include miscalibration or proximity to large metallic structures.} This enhanced characterisation is far more valuable.
 By retrieving and reasoning from the distilled knowledge, Agent A now provides crucial context that primes Agent B and the human operator for a much faster and more effective diagnostic process.
 This clearly demonstrates how the collaborative dialogue and external knowledge accessed in Stage 2 are instrumental in building a more intelligent perception layer in Stage 1.